 #> [1] "change in function value between 1 iteration is < 1e-06"

-Here, we see the output of the alternating optimization procedure,
+Here, we see the output of the AO process, which is a

 that contains the following elements: